Oyo Empire, Western Africa. 1650

 He turned and faced Wura.
 She was seated on a stool, calabash in hand and still staring at the little egg.
 There was no trace of tears on her face but her sorrow was evident in the way her shoulders drooped and how she slightly rocked from side to side.

 “You are too young to die,” she said, voice hushed and solemn.

 Ayibi laughed, and to his surprise it was genuine.
 “Daughter of a huntress, you never cease to amuse me.
 I have been the Alaafin for twenty years.
 I think now is a good time to join my ancestors.”

 When she chuckled and looked at him, he saw the strain on her face.
 Her hands shook as she carefully dropped the calabash beside the stool.
 She stood in a single smooth movement and approached him.
 Placing a palm on his cheek, she gave him a wobbly smile as she took in the features of his face.
 It was clear she was trying hard not to cry.

-Standing so close to her now, he noticed some strands of gray hair at her temples and a few age line around her eyes.
+Standing so close to her now, he noticed some strands of grey hair at her temples and a few age lines around her eyes.

 “Finally, you are growing old.”
 He smiled and touched her temple.

 “At last you noticed.”
 Ayibi had never seen a smile as sad as the one his wife wore at the moment.